What every best Electric Shavers has:

-TopTenReviews.com rates 11 electric razors on their shaving performance and considers other factors, such as ease of use and design.
-In a departure from what we often see at this site, testing is hands-on and well documented.
+TopTenReviews.com rates 10 electric razors on their shaving performance and considers other factors, such as ease of use and design.
+Unlike some reports at this site, testing is hands-on and methodology is explained.
 Issues, such as needing multiple passes or areas of the face that present particular challenges to a given razor, are noted.
-However, despite the current 2016 date on the report, several of the shavers listed are discontinued.

 The owner of this web site posts lengthy video reviews of a number of electric shavers on YouTube.
 Each model receives a thorough analysis and a brief test, usually on a couple days' worth of stubble.
 The author says he has a thick, quick-growing beard, and he occasionally produces video or text reviews that compare two models directly.

-Many of the electric shavers posted for sale on Walmart.com receive dozens of reviews, and some receive well more than 100.
+Many of the electric shavers posted for sale on Walmart.com receive dozens of reviews, and some receive hundreds or even more than a thousand.
 Many shavers with extensive feedback score similarly -- and many are well liked -- but a few edge ahead of the pack with stronger overall feedback.

-BestBuy.com is another site with lots of electric razors, with many receiving feedback that reaches into the hundreds.
+BestBuy.com is another site with a good assortment of electric razors, with some receiving feedback that reaches well into the hundreds.
 Once again, scores are close together for most shavers -- and most are fairly strong -- but a handful of those with substantial feedback rate just a little bit better than others.

-Target.com sells a decent collection of electric shavers, most of which receive at least a few user reviews.
-Feedback closely tracks what we see at other user review sites; those shavers with lots of reviews often score similarly, but a handful with substantial feedback (sometimes over 100 reviews) have somewhat higher scores.
+Target.com sells a decent collection of electric shavers, many of which receive substantial feedback.
+Ratings closely track what we see at other user review sites; those shavers with lots of reviews often score similarly, but a handful with substantial feedback (sometimes with hundreds of reviews) have somewhat higher scores.